creame/joinchat/README.txt

 == Screenshots ==

+1. Button on desktop.
+2. Button with tooltip and custom image.
+3. Call to action on desktop.
+4. Button and call to action on mobile.
-1. WAme general settings.
+5. WAme general settings.
-2. WAme advanced visibility settings.
+6. WAme advanced visibility settings.
+7. WAme WooCommerce settings.
-3. WAme on post/page edition.
+8. WAme on post/page edition.

 == Changelog ==

+= 3.1.0 =
+* **NEW:** WhatsApp button image.
+* **NEW:** WhatsApp button tooltip.
+* **NEW:** Start WhatsApp button text on Chat Window.
+* **NEW:** Option to disable automatic open of Chat Window.
+* For devs: static functions moved to a WhatsAppMe_Util class.

 = 3.0.3 =
 * FIX in landscape or with long CTAs the chat window could be higher than view and can't be closed.
 * For developers:
 * New metabox filters 'whatsappme_metabox_output' and 'whatsappme_metabox_save'.
 * Change filter 'whatsappme_message_replacements' to 'whatsappme_format_replacements'.
 * Change filter 'whatsappme_message_send_replacements' to 'whatsappme_variable_replacements'.

 = 3.0.2 =
 * **NEW:** Send Facebook Pixel custom event when user launch WhatsApp.